kirakiray/o-book/docs/en/docs/add-footer.md

   - [Creating Components](https://ofajs.com/en/cases/simple-component.html)
 ```

-If your document supports multiple languages, the bottom content will also include entry links for multiple language versions for users to choose from.
+If your document supports multiple languages, the bottom content will also include entry links for the different language versions for user selection.

 In the `footer.md` file, you can also add images that will be displayed as icons at the bottom.
 This way, you can easily add custom footer content to your documentation site.